Chiral sound waves in strained Weyl semimetals

 \paragraph{The chiral sound wave.} Lattice deformations couple to electronic degrees of freedom of Weyl materials in the form of elastic gauge fields constructed with the deformation tensor.
-This particular electron--phonon coupling was first described in graphene \cite{SA02b,VKG10} where, due to the extraordinary flexibility of the material, it gave rise to a full industry associated to straintronics \cite{Amorim16}.
-The construction of elastic gauge fields in three dimensional (3D) Weyl semimetals (WSM) in \cite{Cortijo:2016yph} has been followed by a number of works analyzing their physical consequences \cite{PCF16,Cortijo:2016wnf,GVetal16,CZ16,ACV17,LPF17,GMetal17a,GMetal17b,GMetal17c,GMSS17,AV18}.
+The construction of elastic gauge fields in three dimensional (3D) Weyl semimetals (WSM) in~\cite{Cortijo:2016yph} has been followed by a number of works analyzing their physical consequences \cite{PCF16,Cortijo:2016wnf,GVetal16,CZ16,ACV17,LPF17,GMetal17a,GMetal17b,GMetal17c,GMSS17,AV18}.
 An experimental realization of elastic gauge fields in a WSM has appeared recently \cite{KS19}.
-The most interesting characteristic of these elastic gauge fields is that they couple with opposite signs to the two chiralities, {\it i. e.}, they are axial pseudo-gauge fields~\cite{footnote1}.
+The most interesting feature of these elastic gauge fields is that they couple to the two chiralities with opposite signs, {\it i. e.}, they are axial pseudo-gauge fields.